-- EP Educational Psychology.
-Warwickshire Educational Psychology Service is a professional support service for children and young people (aged 0-25), their families, communities and other settings.
-Educational Psychologists have expert knowledge of psychology, child development, social interaction, learning, behaviour and motivation, as well as experience of working with young people. - IDS Integrated Disability Service.
-IDS provides support for children and young people with physical disabilities, sensory impairments, communication difficulties (which includes children with autism spectrum and specific language disorders) and children with complex learning needs. - SENDAR Special Educational Needs and Disability Assessment and.
-The service is responsible for coordinating information and advice relating to the statutory assessment and review processes from across relevant professionals and family representatives. - Speech and Language Therapists Work with school to provide targets, review progress and provide support packages for children on their case load. - RISE (previously known as CAMHS) A referral for advice can be made via a Single Point of Entry by a parent/carer or school. - Early Help.
+• EP - Educational Psychology.
+Educational Psychologists have expert knowledge of psychology, child development, social interaction, learning, behaviour and motivation, as well as experience of working with young people.

+• IDS - Integrated Disability Service.
+IDS provides support for children and young people with physical disabilities, sensory impairments, communication difficulties (which includes children with autism spectrum and specific language disorders) and children with complex learning needs.

+• SENDAR -This service is responsible for coordinating information and advice relating to the statutory assessment and review processes from across relevant professionals and family representatives.

+• Speech and Language Therapists - Work with school to provide targets, review progress and provide support packages for children on their case load.

+- Occupational Therapy including supporting dyspraxia, fine motor, gross motor needs and those sensory issues linked to an Autistic Spectrum Disorder - Physiotherapy to help children reach their full potential through providing physical intervention, advice and support. - Counselling (Snowford Grange) work to establish strong relationships that enable good communication and effective collaboration to support children with their emotional wellbeing.

+• RISE (previously known as CAMHS) - A referral for advice can be made via a Single Point of Entry by a parent/carer or school.

+• Early Help.
 The first meeting is led by an Early Support Officer.
 Subsequent meetings are led by a lead professional who may be a trained school representative.
-It is a structure that supports families by bringing together Professional services to meet current needs for the family and child.
+It is a structure that supports families by bringing together professional services to meet current needs for the family and child.